25+ Fall Vegetables and Their Benefits (Plus How to Use Them)

 Brussels sprouts, which look like small cabbages that grow on a stalk, taste delicious when roasted with some olive oil and sea salt, which brings out their natural flavor.
 They’re very high in fiber, calcium, potassium, folate, vitamin C and vitamin K.

-Try our roasted Brussels sprouts recipe.
+Try this roasted Brussels sprouts recipe.

 5. Cabbage